darko-mesaros/valkeymart/README.md

 ![valkeymart screenshot](/img/valkeymart.png)

+## Valkey client instance

+This stack includes an EC2 instance that serves as a valkey client.
+It has `valkey-cli` installed locally and is created in the same VPC as the Valkey cluster.

+To connect to this instance, please use *AWS SSM Session Manager*, either via the AWS Console, or using the CLI.
+You will need the [Session Manager Plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) for this to work using the AWS CLI.

 ## Application

 ValkeyMart is just a *very* simple application that simulates a shopping cart for a random user.
 And it stores all of the items in the shopping cart to an in-memory database, using Valkey for AWS MemoryDB.